How long does it take to implement a projective measurement?: Projective measurement times of finite-size systems

-Can we improve the situation by coupling several ancillas at different locations to the macroscopic system?
-Afterward, one could then post-process the information stored in all those ancillas in a way that a measurement of a particularly simple ancilla observable causes an instantaneous collapse.
-For one- and two-dimensional systems this strategy may in fact be possible since one could couple ancillas to every part of this object.
+Can we improve the situation by coupling several ancillae at different locations on the macroscopic system?
+Afterwards, one could imagine that clever post-processing of the ancillae gives rise to a faster measurement.
+For one- and two-dimensional systems this strategy may in fact be possible since one could couple ancillae to every part of this object.
 However, the world around us is three-dimensional and three-dimensional systems are typically dominated by their bulk or volume properties.
-If it is only possible to couple ancillas to the surface of the object, then the Lieb-Robinson velocity sets a minimum time needed for some information about the interior of the object to influence the ancilla.
+If it is only possible to couple ancillae to the surface of the object, then the Lieb-Robinson velocity sets a minimum time needed for some information about the interior of the object to influence the ancilla.
 Taking our above estimate for the Lieb-Robinson velocity, the minimum time based on Eq.~\eqref{eq time LR} is

 In contrast to Eq.~(\ref{eq QSL Coulomb}), the minimum measurement time is here bounded by the speed with which \emph{information} can travel through the system.
 Even though this estimate is independent of the quantum speed limit, both estimates agree and are in unison with Eq.~\eqref{eq Strasi Skoti Modi time}.